-Apart from the Members of Parliament, Councillors and Assemblymen, we distributed produce packages to also extra non-governmental including Pan Trinbago, National Carnival organizations.
-Bands Association, Coterie of Social Workers, Blind Welfare Association, Trinidad and Tobago Yacht Club, Police Youth Clubs, Trinbago Unified Calypsonians' Organization (TUCO), the Students' Guild of the University of the West Indies, Faith-Based Organizations and many individual families who reached out for help.
+Apart from the Members of Parliament, Councillors and Assemblymen, we also distributed extra produce packages to non-governmental organisations, including Pan Trinbago, National Carnival Bands Association, Coterie of Social Workers, Blind Welfare Association, Trinidad and Tobago Yacht Club, Police Youth Clubs, Trinbago Unified Calypsonians' Organisation (TUCO), the Students' Guild of the University of the West Indies, Faith-Based Organisations and many individual families who reached out for help.

-Madam Speaker, I can also say with some confidence that there is at this time more than \$200.0 million in private sector investment being made in livestock production, poultry production, including duck farming and processing, rabbit-rearing and processing, hatcheries, greenhouses, agro-processing, seafood processing, and agro-processing for export markets.
+Madam Speaker, I can also say with some confidence that there is at this time more than \$200.0 million in private sector investment being made in livestock production, poultry production, including duck farming and processing, rabbit-rearing and processing, hatcheries, greenhouses, agroprocessing, seafood processing, and agro-processing for export markets.
 In particular Aripo Livestock Limited has already invested \$22.0 million in the public-private-partnership livestock project in Aripo and in 2022 will invest another \$20.0 million.
 The Nutrimix Group has completed the modern hatchery facility in Couva at a cost of over \$60 million.